Printix for Chromebook version 0.0.5.17 (Beta test).

 On a per group membership basis you can now control these print queue settings: Exclusive access and Add print queue automatically.
 You will find these on the Groups tab on the Print queue properties page.
 To better handle organizations with 1000s of groups, you are now indirectly selecting which groups should be synchronized as you Add groups to a print queue to enable Exclusive access and/or Add print queue automatically for the members of those groups.
 Only the selected groups are synchronized, and only changes are synchronized.

 Support for Google groups.
-Use Google groups to control access to print queues and deploy these based on users' group membership.
+Use Google groups to deploy and control access to printers based on users' group membership.

 The Printers page now loads faster and support these Filters: Network and Created.
 Use the Created filter to see printers added within the previous 3, 6, 12 or 24 hours.
 You can sort on ID, Printer name, Created and Location.